 It's a kick in the pants, pop you in the palate sort of Medium-Full cigar.
 A stogie that doesn't hold back, but still opts to build strength with balance in mind.

-Being that the Futuro Selección 109 is actually an Aganorsa Leaf of Nicaragua creation, TABSA's Nicaraguan farmlands are 100% responsible for this Corojo/Criollo collaboration.
+Oh, and being that the Futuro Selección 109 is actually an Aganorsa Leaf of Nicaragua creation, TABSA's Nicaraguan farmlands are 100% responsible for this Corojo/Criollo collaboration.

-The decision to use a Jalapa shade-grown Corojo wrapper for a slightly milder smoking sensation was a brilliant decision.
+Their decision to use a Jalapa shade-grown Corojo wrapper for a slightly milder smoking sensation was a brilliant decision.
 For it is the piece de resistance of this cigar, and one that inspires me to want to smoke another Futuro 109 next week.
 Definitely a premium cigar blend that is worth trying if you are in search of spicier tobacco.

 |Wrapper||Nicaraguan Shade Grown Jalapa Corojo ‘99|